 Name of Person Submitting Request

-Department \\\\\ Applicable Program(s)
+Department Applicable Program(s)

 Name of Journal

-Description of the Journal (e.g., online, printed, traditional format, newsletter, newspaper style, etc.):
+Description of the Journal (e.g., online, printed, traditional format, newsletter, newspetc.): paper style,

-Rationale for Approval: This must be a very convincing rationale and information from the journal's website must be attached.
+Rationale for Approval: This must be a very convincing rationale and information fr journal's website must be attached. rom the

 Attach a sample copy of the journal.
-If the journal is online, print a sample from the website and include the website here
+If the journal is online, print a sample from the include the website here website and

 Signatures:

 Departmental Approval:

 Dean's Advisory Council Approval:

-Academic Leadership Council Approval:
+Academic Leadership Council Approval: Dean's Approval:

-Dean's Approval: